HOW TO: Heal after restructure

 And then finally the 5th stage is the stage of Acceptance.
 I've seen this done really well with a 1st birthday party.
 And I think it just goes to show that this journey is not something that you can expect to happen 2 weeks after your structure is bedded down.
 A first birthday party is 12 months after the structure is bedded down!
 Alternatively, just create a community.
 And here's where a lot of the team-building events can really start to happen, from about 3-12 months mark after the new structure has bedded down.
 Where you really start to create that bonding and create the organisation that people want to really be a part of.

 These were just some really fast, quick ideas for you: 5 steps of grief and loss, that you can help your people work through, so that survivor employees don't either leave in waves in the 1-2 years after your restructure, but then also to help you really get your company back performing really fast after such a disruptive change.

-Our previous blog post “Is Grief Affecting Your Team's Performance?” links to this article - the guilt and disengagement of the staff you keep.
-Read the partnering article at our website:
+My previous blog post “Is Grief Affecting Your Team's Performance?” links to this article - the guilt and disengagement of the staff you keep.
+Read the partnering article here:

 I'm Lata Hamilton - the Founder & CEO of Passion Pioneers, a Change Management consultancy specialising in digital transformation, operating model changes, and new ways of working and leadership.

 Grab my free Creative Launch Ideas Guide with 53 ways to bring your next Change and Transformation to life - download it here.